-- financial assets measured at amortised cost,
+- financial assets measured at amortised cost; and

-- debt investments measured at FVOCI, and
+- debt investments measured at FVOCI; and

 - contract assets.

-The Company measures loss allowances at an amount equal to lifetime ECLs, except for:
+The Company measures loss allowances at an amount equal to lifetime ECLs, except for the following, which are measured at 12-month ECLs:

-- debt securities that are determined to have low credit risk at the reporting date, and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+- debt securities that are determined to have low credit risk at the reporting date; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.